Get Featured in Media

 Where to stay in Shanghai for shopping

-The Bund is the best area to stay in shanghai for shopping.
-More specifically, Nanjing road that starts (or ends) at the Bund has all the shops, from famous Western brands, huge malls, one of the coolest Nike Stores to more local stores.
+The Bund is the best area to stay in Shanghai for shopping.
+More specifically, Nanjing Road, which starts (or ends) at the Bund, has shops from famous Western brands and gigantic malls, one of the coolest Nike Stores, and more local stores.

 A busy urban street in shanghai with many people walking, tall buildings lined with colorful signs, and trees along the walkway—perfect for exploring while deciding where to stay in shanghai during the daytime. -copyright-moving-jack.
 Com